Nancy-Nan1019/CPT208-B1-System/README.md

 ### Student Flow

 1. Register or log in as a student.
-2. Choose a personality type on first login.
+2. Choose a personality type on first login and optionally update the avatar in the profile page.
 3. Join an available discussion session in the waiting room.
 4. Check the allocated group and enter the discussion room.
 5. Use `Hold to Speak` to participate.
-6. Request AI guidance when needed.
+6. Request AI guidance or use the floating Omi assistant when needed.
-7. Review speaking results after the session ends.
+7. Review speaking logs, coins, and speaking results after the session ends.

 ## Responsive Design